hershel/hershel/docs/plugin.md

 }
 ```

-or if your are more ES6 with async/await:
+or if you prefer ES6 with async/await:

 ```js
 module.exports = async function(instance, opts) {